jjdoorframe/TrueDarkness/README.md

 Devil's Sight does not grant an ability to see inside HoH, as it creates a sphere of ***blackness***, and not magical darkness.

 ### Clouds
 Fog Cloud, Stinking Cloud, and Cloudkill now apply both Blinded and Heavily Obscured conditions.
+Also fixed Cloudkill dealing damage multiple times per turn while I was at it.

 ### Sleet Storm
 Similarly, Sleet Storm now applies both Blinded and Heavily obscured conditions.
 To simulate it better, a fog cloud also appears inside of it.